aragon/sdk/docs/multisig.md

 <a name="MultisigClientMethods+canApprove"></a>

 ### multisigClientMethods.canApprove(addressOrEns) ⇒ <code>\*</code>
-<p>Returns the list of wallet addresses with signing capabilities on the plugin</p>
+<p>Checks whether the current proposal can be approved by the given address</p>

 **Kind**: instance method of [<code>MultisigClientMethods</code>](#MultisigClientMethods)
 **Returns**: <code>\*</code> - <p>{Promise<boolean>}</p>